Class Follow-Up: Triangle Suspension

 For some, this type of rig may not connect to their idea of what bondage is or should be or what they find sexy or challenging about bondage.

-You have to develop new ways of structuring a bondage scene.
+Requires new ways of structuring a bondage scene.

 Tips for Flyers